-Lastly, the third research question is addressed by the third hypothesis, stated in the null form:a) Sample and time period.
-Forecasts are derived from the Institutional Brokers Estimate System (IBES) for the period 107 2010-2015.
-Consistent with Obrien (1990) and Sinha, Brown, and Das (1997), three samples are derived with 108 forecast horizons of 5, 60 and 120 trading days.
-The selected analyst forecast is the one closest to one of the above 109 forecast horizons.
+The sample selection consists of analysts' point forecasts of annual earnings per share (EPS) for a given firm and time period.
+Forecasts are derived from the Institutional Brokers Estimate System (IBES) for the period 2010-2015.
+Consistent with Obrien (1990) and Sinha, Brown, and Das (1997), three samples are derived with forecast horizons of 5, 60 and 120 trading days.
+The selected analyst forecast is the one closest to one of the above forecast horizons.
 Only analysts who forecast in three of the six year test period are included in the sample.
-The 110 source for the firms' actual reported EPS is COMPUSTAT.
-The samples in the study represent firms in eight 111 predominant industries; Utilities, Real Estate, Transportation, Industrials, Technology, Healthcare, Oil/Gas, 112 Banking/Finance.
-As indicated in Table 1, the sample for the 5 day forecast horizon consists of 14,180 total 113 forecasts, representing 440 analysts and 356 firms.
-For the 60 day forecast horizon, there are 11,632 forecasts, 114 representing 417 analysts and 352 firms.
-The 120 day forecast horizon consists of 9,908 forecasts, representing 381 115 analysts and 334 firms.
-Consistent with prior studies, as the forecast horizon increases, the number of forecasts 116 diminish.
-117
+The source for the firms' actual reported EPS is COMPUSTAT.
+The samples in the study represent firms in eight predominant industries; Utilities, Real Estate, Transportation, Industrials, Technology, Healthcare, Oil/Gas, Banking/Finance.